microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

 ```

 ### -AddedDateTime
-Date and time when the tenant was added to the multi-tenant organization.
+Date and time when the tenant was added to the multitenant organization.
 Read-only.

 ```yaml